Can Russell Wilson and the Seahawks offense keep carrying the defense?

 But Wilson wouldn’t be who he is if he didn’t think he and the offense can still get better.

 “I believe there’s a whole ‘nother space that we can go to with this offense,’’ Wilson said this week in a Zoom call with media.
 “And that’s what I’m searching for.
-That’s what I’m passionate about right now is, you know, how much further can we go?’’
+That’s what I’m passionate about right now is, you know, how much farther can we go?’’

-If the Seattle offense is scary to opponents right now — the Seahawks are second in the NFL at 37 points per game and have scored touchdowns on all nine of their red zone possessions, or inside the 20 — it’s the Seahawks defense that scares the team’s fans.
+If the Seattle offense is scary to opponents right now — the Seahawks are second in the NFL at 37 points per game and have scored touchdowns on all nine of their red-zone possessions, or inside the 20 — it’s the Seahawks defense that scares the team’s fans.

 And the really scary thing for the Seahawks is that Wilson’s hope that the offense can actually get better may have to come true for Seattle to continue winning.

-Seattle is allowing 28.7 points per game, 22nd in the NFL, which would be the second-worst in team history behind only the 30.6 of the first year the Seahawks ever played in 1976.
+Seattle is allowing 28.7 points per game, 22nd in the NFL, which would be the second worst in team history behind only the 30.6 of the first year the Seahawks played in 1976.

 And that’s with strong safety Jamal Adams, who has been Seattle’s best defensive player in the first three games.